 Tips on Making Salsa

 1. Adjust the spiciness

-If you like your salsa spicy, add some chopped chili peppers in it.
+If you like your salsa spicy, add some chopped chili peppers to it.
 The spiciest part of chili peppers resides in the seeds.
-Therefore, I recommend to take out the seeds and ribs if you want a less spicy version.
+Therefore, I recommend taking out the seeds and ribs if you want a less spicy version.

 2. Use good quality tomatoes

 It is important to use good quality tomatoes as they are the main ingredient of the Fresh Tomato Salsa.
 Use firmer tomatoes that have fewer seeds as they are easier to dice.

 3. Seed the tomatoes

 The tomatoes will break down after they are cut.
 Getting rid of their pulpy seeds will help in making your tomatoes less watery.
 Trust me, you do not want to end up with watery salsa.